mahendranv/mahendranv.github.io/_posts/android/2021-10-20-hilt-instrument.md

 }
 ```

 Notice the `TestInstallIn` annotation.
 Defining the replaces array will make the original `ProfileModule` replaced with `FakeProfileModule`.
-While building the component, hilt will replace the original module (and thus dependencies) and instantiate the ViewModel with fake repo.
+While building the component, hilt will replace the original module (and thus dependencies) and instantiate the ViewModel with the fake repo.
 Our UI will use the viewmodel and tests will assert the same.

 …

 ### The HiltAndroidTest

-The final piece is to write test which uses the faked component.
-All it need is couple of test rules and an annotation from Hilt.
+The final piece is to write a test that uses the faked component.
+All it needs is a couple of test rules and annotation from Hilt.
 Rest is generated!!

 ```kotlin
 // File: app/src/androidTest/java/com/ex2/hiltespresso/MainActivityHiltTest.kt